Jutho/VectorFunctionSpacesSummary/README.md

 **Not covered in class:**

 Section 3.3.3 (Derivatives of matrix functions) was not covered in class.
+Section 3.4 was covered, but rather quickly, and mainly with how it should be used in applications and exercises (see below).
+There will be no theory questions from Section 3.4.

 **Important concepts:**